Installing and running Stan

 Rationale

-SNIS and simPPLe is very flexible and relatively easy to understand, but it can be very slow as we experienced in the exercise on hierarchical models.
+SNIS and simPPLe are very flexible and relatively easy to understand, but it can be very slow.

 Stan is an alternative way to approximate posterior distributions, with complementary properties: